pidster/basics-learning-tasks/README.md

 Continuous Integration (CI) is the practice of merging new source code into the main code base at least once per day.

+When source code is committed to a central repository, it can be automatically compiled, tested and packaged.
+Automation can be used to check code quality, formatting styles and correctness, then to send feedback to source code authors about their work.